johann997/johann997/README.md

 </br>

 ### PRESENT
-Currently I am in **Berlin, Germany** 🇩🇪 and working on Data Science / Machine Learning projects.
+Currently I am in **Berlin, Germany** 🇩🇪, working on Data Science / Machine Learning projects and enjoying the centuries old history here.

 ### NOW
 I am curious about making sense of the world around us.
 From modelling optimal running routes in Vancouver, to web-scraping nutritional websites for cost-effective healthy foods and using Facebook marketplace data to determine competitive pricing, I love telling stories through data-driven decisions. :)